EveGroup/EveHolder/README.md

 - Python3.6 or newer
 - pip
 - pipenv
-- postgres 9.6.2 or newer
+- postgres 9.6.2 or newer [optional]

 ## Setup for EveHolder Web applications